robivictor/CVIntelligence/README.md

 I started out with .HTML file types. <b>Does any one want to build a CV in html?
 Unless He is a geek, like you and me:)</b> Working with html is fun,it gave me a considerable knowledge.

 All it does by now is upload .html files and try to find for the keywords predefined for every possible CV attributes then it returns the best it can.
 I know it doesn't do much but that is how everything starts!!
+See it live on http://cvintelligence.azurewebsites.net/

 <h2>Wish me luck!</h2>
 <b>I wish that pretty damn machine(Surface PRO 3 is mine!!)
 You hear me Jugdes??
 Send that machine to Ethiopia!!!</b>